Table Of Contents

 - The same image may be entered on more than one occasion (provided it has not previously received a 1st, 2nd or 3rd place award), in the same or different category.

 - Prints will be displayed on a light stand at the meeting, so the maximum allowable height of the mat (if using) or the unmatted print is 22 inches.
 We suggest that you limit the width to 24 inches, so that it can be properly illuminated on the light stand, but we will accept wider panorama prints.
-Unmatted prints will be supported by magnets, so leave at least a 1-inch white border on the top and bottom of the print if you’re not using a mat.
+Unmatted prints will be supported by magnets, so leave at least a 1-inch white border on the top of the print if you’re not using a mat.

 - Awards are given for 1st, 2nd, and 3rd place.
 Honorable mentions are given at the judge’s discretion.
-One image is awarded Print of the Month.
+One 1st-place image is awarded Print of the Month.

 - Judges are paid photographers selected by our Judge’s Chair.